 David graduated with a Master’s Degree in College Student Personnel Administration from Central Missouri State University in Warrensburg, MO and has been employed for the past two years by Arizona State University.

 James is enrolled in the Ph.D. program in chemistry at Louisiana State University.

 Shane is enrolled in medical school at UAMS.

 David St. John

-In 2005 I joined Labcorp in their Occupational Testing Section.
-We perform testing of Drugs of abuse for the DOT and other contracts.
-I work in the confirmation lab as a GC/MS Analyst, However my main duty is maintaining 18 instruments with ages ranging form the early 80's to this year's new model.
-Our sample volume has more than doubled in the last year and I have been asked to assist in designing the confirmation lab at our new site in Southaven MS.
+In 2005, David joined Labcorp in their Occupational Testing Section, performing testing of drugs of abuse for the DOT and other contracts.
+He works in the confirmation lab as a GC/MS Analyst.
+However, my main duty is maintaining 18 instruments with ages ranging from the early 80s to this year’s new model.
+Their sample volume has more than doubled in the last year and David has been asked to assist in designing the confirmation lab at their new site in Southaven, MS.